You realize what that sentence just said, right?

 Managing Partner, Executive Director of Operations and Business Development, 36Software)

 Lisa's summary is why I embedded two videos from 36 Software below.
 I've been a technical writer for a long time.
 I was hired at NDP on 2/10/1995.
 Since that day, I have learned many things about the way I want to work.
 I spent a dozen years doing a lot of copy+paste between documents and it always felt like there was a better way.
 Turns out there is.
 My perspective has really been shaped into thinking like a programmer, thanks in large part to understanding content reuse.
 Many years ago, I remember reading on the HATT email list that if you copy and paste, you are not single-sourcing content.
-In an article published on April 13, 2016, Thomas Aldous defined single sourcing as
+In his article called Single Source All Your Content, published on April 13, 2016, Thomas Aldous defined single sourcing as

 source content should be authored and edited in one universal format that eventually gets published in its various output formats like HTML5, PDF, ePub, Mobile Applications, etc. You should never edit the published content directly.
 If a change is required to the published content, the source should be updated and republished.

 I like to apply that concept to understanding how programmers might create modules of code, which is then used in multiple places.

 Before I continue, bear in mind, I am writing I want to work like a programmer without knowing what it feels like to work as a programmer.